lirenhe/mcphost/README.md

 # mcphost
-define the typespec and codegen for MPC protocol
+define the typespec and codegen for MCP protocol